osvalds/mintos-hw/README.md

 and [here](resources/public/css/site.css).

 The solution is also hosted on [Heroku](https://rocky-chamber-01633.herokuapp.com/).
 One of the drawbacks of hosting on Heroku is that Heroku doesn't let you enable gzip on server level, the application itself must support it.
-However, the server that is used in this template doesn't let you use gzip for resource files.
+However, the backend that is used in this template doesn't let you use gzip for resource files.
 This means that the shipped js bundle is hilariously large.
-The reason is that the bundle must include ClojureScript's runtime, plus React and other smaller dependencies.
+That is one of cljs's biggest drawbacks - large initial bundle size due to the necessity to ship its runtime together with other dependencies that the app itself has.

 ## Running this thing locally